 On the night of September 26, 2003, 23-year old Brian Frazier stopped his car near a railway crossing in Anoka.
 Suddenly, without warning, a BNSF train came barreling down the tracks.
 The train struck Frazier’s car.
 Frazier and his 3 passengers were killed instantly.

-BNSF extended its condolences to all four families, but for those families, that was insufficient compensation for the magnitude of their loss.
-The families hired a wrongful death attorney and took their case to court, where their lawyer fought on their behalf for almost a decade.
+BNSF extended its condolences to all four families.
+But for those families, that was insufficient compensation for the magnitude of their loss.
+The families hired a wrongful death attorney and took their case to court.
+Their lawyer fought on their behalf for almost a decade.
 Finally, in May of 2012, a jury in Saint Paul awarded the families a settlement of $29 million, one of the largest wrongful-death settlements in state history.
 BNSF agreed that it would not appeal the case to the U.S. Supreme Court and that it would pay the settlement.